tayloraswift/godot-swift/Examples/type-reference.md

 > **Warning:** Do not conform additional types to `Godot.Variant` in user code.

-The concrete *Godot Swift* types are detailed in the next section.
+The concrete *Godot Swift* types are detailed in the next few sections.

-## concrete types
+## general purpose types

 ### [`Void`](https://developer.apple.com/documentation/swift/void) (`Godot::null`)